stephenkjohnston/stephen.codes/src/content/articles/cobol-data-types-variables.md

 The **Alphanumeric Edited** and **Numeric Edited** data types can be a bit tricky at first — but simply put, it's COBOL's way of saying, "Let's make this data look fancy!"
 They're designed for formatting data for display, like adding commas to numbers, currency symbols, or even hyphens in text.

 ## Variables in COBOL
 In COBOL, all variables are defined in the `DATA DIVISION`, which is where your COBOL program defines and stores all the data it will use.
-COBOL variables are hierarchical and are made up of level numbers, `PICTURE` (or `PIC`) clauses, and optional default value (more on this later on):
+COBOL variables are hierarchical and are made up of level numbers, `PICTURE` (or `PIC`) clauses, and optional default values (more on this later):
-1. A **LEVEL-NUMBER**, which is how we determine if it's an individual field, group item, or elementary item.
-So, what the differences?
+1. A **LEVEL-NUMBER**, which determines if it's an individual field, group item, or elementary item.
+So, what's the difference?
 They are:
-   * **01** Indicates that this is a top level item.
-It can be either standalone or the start of a group item.
-I'd like point out that anything starting with a ZERO is pronounced "OH" followed by the level number (e.g., OH-ONE, OH-TWO).
+   * **01** - Indicates a top-level item.
+It can be standalone or the start of a group item.
+Fun fact: anything starting with a zero is pronounced "OH" followed by the level number (e.g., OH-ONE, OH-TWO).
    * **02 - 49** - Indicates subordinate levels.
 These are used within groups to break down data into smaller, more manageable chunks — think of an **OBJECT** in modern programming languages.
-   * **66** - This is used for what's known as RENAMES.
-I've not used this yet, but it seems similar to creating a view in SQL, it allows you to create an alternative view of the same data.
+   * **66** - Used for what's known as RENAMES.
+I've not used this yet, but it seems similar to creating a view in SQL, allowing you to create an alternative view of the same data.
-   * **77** - Indicates a standalone item which doesn't need to be not part of a group.
+   * **77** - Indicates a standalone item that doesn't need to be part of a group.
    * **88** - Most often used for condition names.
 They're incredibly useful for making your code more readable.
-The closest comparison I can think of might be an ENUM in modern languages.
-However, you can't really access it like like an ENUM (e.g., ORDER-STATUS.NEW-ORDER).
+The closest comparison might be an ENUM in modern languages, though you can't access it like one (e.g., ORDER-STATUS.NEW-ORDER).
 Instead, you use the condition name in logical statements.
-2. A **VARIABLE NAME**, refers to the name we'll use to access this item later on in the program.
-Like in every programming language it has some rules; one of which goes against everything I was thought about variables 😀.
-Getting back on track now, these rules are:
+2. A **VARIABLE NAME**, the name we'll use to access this item later in the program.
+Like in every programming language, it has some rules — one of which goes against everything I was taught about variables 😀.
+These rules are:
    * **Length** - A variable name can be as short as 1 character (please don't do this 😱—it's terrible for readability!!) and as long as 30 characters.
-   * **Allowed Characters** - Pretty standard stuff here, they can include letters (A-Z a-z), numbers (0-9), and hypens (-).
+   * **Allowed Characters** - Pretty standard stuff here: letters (A-Z, a-z), numbers (0-9), and hyphens (-).
-   * **Starting & Ending Characters** - In COBOL they can start and end with a letter or a number; that's right, a number!.
-However, because COBOL is not totally insane, you cannot start or end your variable names with a hypen.
-At least they choose to put some restrictions on the names 🤣.
+   * **Starting & Ending Characters** - In COBOL, they can start and end with a letter or a number — that's right, a number!
+However, you cannot start or end with a hyphen.
+At least they put some restrictions on the names 🤣.
    * **No Reserved Words** - This one makes sense.
 Don't use reserved words (e.g., DISPLAY, ACCEPT, MOVE).
-3. A **PICTURE (or PIC) Clause** - A PICTURE (or PIC) Clause - This is where all kinds of magic happens.
-This is how we define the type, size, and display format of a variable, using symbols (e.g., A, 9, X).
-Formatting is actually one of the neatest tricks of COBOL.
+3. A **PICTURE (or PIC) Clause** - This is where the magic happens.
+It defines the type, size, and display format of a variable using symbols (e.g., A, 9, X).
+Formatting is one of COBOL's neatest tricks.
 I can't tell you how many times I've pulled my hair out trying to make something look a certain way when it's displayed.
-Well, COBOL does the heavy lifting for you—once you wrap your head around how it works!
+Well, COBOL does the heavy lifting for you — once you wrap your head around how it works!
 We'll dive deeper into this shortly.
 4. A **VALUE Clause** - This is where you can set an initial value for your variable.
-It's also optional.
+It's optional.

 ### A PICTURE Is Worth A Thousand Words
 As mentioned earlier, the **PICTURE** clause allows you to define the structure of your data and format it in a way that makes you happy.
-While you might find references to the full keyword **PICTURE** in older code, most examples you'll encounter today use the abbreviated keyword **PIC**.
-I think it really comes down to either personal preference or your company's programming style guide.
-That said, the TL;DR on the PICTURE clause is that it's a blueprint for how your data should appear.
+While you might find references to the full keyword **PICTURE** in older code, most examples today use the abbreviated **PIC**.
+It really comes down to personal preference or your company's programming style guide.
+The TL;DR on the PICTURE clause is that it's a blueprint for how your data should appear.

-Now, like any blueprint the **PICTURE** clause contains some special symbols that at first clance will make you go "HUH!".
-I'll do my best to make explain them though, and while there are more than listed here, I'm only going to touch on the most common symbols.
-With symbols you can either use a single character and tell it the length between parenthesis (e.g., PIC 9(5)), or your can long hand it, like: `PIC 99999`.
-I don't recommend taking the long route though.
+Like any blueprint, the **PICTURE** clause uses special symbols that might make you go "HUH!" at first glance.
+I'll do my best to explain them, and while there are more than listed here, I'm focusing on the most common ones.
+With symbols, you can either use a single character and specify the length in parentheses (e.g., `PIC 9(5)`), or write it out longhand like `PIC 99999`.
+I don't recommend the long route, though — it's just more typing!

 #### Common Symbols
 The following are probably the most commonly used symbols based on what I've learned so far.

-1. **9** - This symbol is pretty self explanitory and represents a number field.
-Example: `PIC 9(5)`, defines a 5-digit numeric field.
+1. **9** - This symbol is pretty self-explanatory and represents a numeric field.
+Example: `PIC 9(5)` defines a 5-digit numeric field.
-2. **A** - This respresents an alphabetic field.
-Example: `PIC A(10)`, defines a 10-digit numeric field.
+2. **A** - This represents an alphabetic field.
+Example: `PIC A(10)` defines a 10-character field that can only contain alphabetic characters (A-Z).
+Note that in practice, `PIC X` is often preferred over `PIC A` because it's more flexible, allowing alphanumeric characters (letters, numbers, and special characters).
 3. **X** - This represents an alphanumeric field.
-Example: `PIC X(10)`, defines a 10-digit alphanumeric field.
+Example: `PIC X(10)` defines a 10-character alphanumeric field.
-4. **V** - This is where things get a little interesting.
-This represents an an implied decimal point.
-Example: `PIC 9(5)V99`, defines a 7-digit numberic field with two decimal places.
+4. **V** - This is where things get interesting.
+It represents an implied decimal point.
+Example: `PIC 9(5)V99` defines a 7-digit numeric field with two decimal places.
 5. **S** - This indicates a signed number (e.g., -5.00, +5.00).
 I've not used this one yet.

 ## Assigning Values to Variables